carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 ### Taxonomic assignment of metagenomic reads

-As we have learned, taxonomic assignment can be attempted before the assembly process.
+As we have learned, taxonomic assignments can be attempted before the assembly.
-In this case we would use FASTQ files as inputs, which would be `JP4D_R1.trim.fastq.gz` and `JP4D_R2.trim.fastq.gz`.
+In this case, we would use FASTQ files as inputs, which would be `JP4D_R1.trim.fastq.gz` and `JP4D_R2.trim.fastq.gz`.
 And the outputs would be two files: the report `JP4D.report` and the kraken file `JP4D.kraken`.

-To run kraken2 we would use a command like this:
+To run kraken2, we would use a command like this:
 **No need to run this**
 ~~~
 $ mkdir TAXONOMY_READS